1jour1vin

 About the wine:

-The 2014 Mazis-Chambertin Grand Cru has a very appealing bouquet with aromas of redcurrant and wild strawberry, heather, and undergrowth that develop with aeration.
-On the palate, it’s gripping from the first sip, with firm, slightly grainy tannins.
-There’s something a bit muddled on the finish... perhaps a few berries that aren’t quite ripe enough, which I didn’t notice in Jadot’s other Gevrey Grand Crus.
+The 2014 Mazis-Chambertin Grand Cru has a very alluring bouquet with aromas of red currant and wild strawberry, heather, and forest floor that develop with aeration.
+On the palate, it’s gripping from the very first sip, with firm, slightly grainy tannins.
+There’s something a bit muddled on the finish… perhaps a few underripe berries that I didn’t notice in Jadot’s other Gevrey Grand Crus.
 Let’s see how it evolves in the bottle.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France